ret2xzhao/Robotics_and_Autonomous_Systems/Georgia Tech Robotics/ROS Tutorials/OpenCV_ROS_in_Python.md

        orig = bridge.imgmsg_to_cv2(msg, "bgr8")
        ```
        * This code (and all other image-processing code) should go inside the `try` block, to ensure that processing errors don't crash the node.
-       * This should replace the placeholder `pass` command placed in the `try` block earlier
+       * This should replace the placeholder `pass` command placed in the `try` block earlier.

-    1. Use the OpenCV `imshow` method to display the images received.
+    3. Use the OpenCV `imshow` method to display the images received.
 We'll create a pattern that can be re-used to show the result of each image-processing step.

        1. Import the OpenCV `cv2` module: